-Cont aminant Health Effects IRON 1 Waters containing iron in quantities above the SMCL are not hazardous to health but may be objectionable for taste, odor, or color.
-LEAI D Infants and children who drink water containing lead in excess of the action level could experience delays in their physical or mental development.
+Contaminant Health Effects IRON Waters containing iron in quantities above the SMCL are not hazardous to health but may be objectionable for taste, odor, or color.
+LEAD Infants and children who drink water containing lead in excess of the action level could experience delays in their physical or mental development.
 Children could show slight deficits in attention span and learning abilities.
 Adults who drink this water over many years could develop kidney problems or high blood pressure.
-MAN IGANESI E Waters containing manganese in quantities above the SMCL are not hazardous to health but may be objectionable for taste, odor, or color.
-NITR RATE Nitrate in drinking water at levels above 10 ppm is a health risk for infants of less than six months of age.
-High nitrate levels in drinking water can cause blue baby syndrome.
-Nitrate levels may rise quickly for short periods of time because of rainfall or agricultural activity.
-If you are caring for an infant you should ask advice from your health care provider.
-PFAS 5 Scientists are still learning about the health effects that various PFAS can have on the body.
-To date, studies among people have that have high levels of certain PFAS can increase cholesterol levels, decrease antibody levels in response to vaccines, and decrease fertility in women.
+MANGANESE Waters containing manganese in quantities above the SMCL are not hazardous to health but may be objectionable for taste, odor, or color.
+PFHXS Scientists are still learning about the health effects that various PFAS can have on the body.
+To date, studies among people have shown that high levels of certain PFAS can increase cholesterol levels, decrease antibody levels in response to vaccines, and decrease fertility in women.
+People can reduce their risk of health effects by reducing their exposure to PFAS.
+PFOS Scientists are still learning about the health effects that various PFAS can have on the body.
+To date, studies among people have shown that high levels of certain PFAS can increase cholesterol levels, decrease antibody levels in response to vaccines, and decrease fertility in women.
 People can reduce their risk of health effects by reducing their exposure to PFAS.